-Datasource implements new Electronic Data Interchange (EDI) for a leading pet supply retailer and coordinates migration with the over 600 of the client’s vendors.
+Datasource implements data integration optimization with a new Electronic Data Interchange (EDI) for a leading pet supply retailer and coordinates migration with the over 600 of the client’s vendors.

 Our client is the largest specialty pet retailer in the Unites States, Canada, and Puerto Rico.
 They have more than 1,200 retail stores and employ more than 50,000 associates.
 Each store boasts more than 10,000 unique pet products.
 They are also the leading online provider of pet supplies and pet care information.

 An EDI translator was used to facilitate the computer-to-computer exchange of business documents between companies.
 To facilitate the EDI messages (PO’s, PO payments, sales changes, transportation messages, etc.), our client custom built business logic into the processing of the inbound and outbound messages.

 The EDI translator on which our client relied was purchased by a competing company, resulting in a licensing issue.
 As a result, our client received a six month cancellation notice requiring them to switch EDI translators.
 Upon successfully negotiating a six month extension, our client had an aggressive 12 month window to address the following issues: